PLOS Subject Keywords: Gathering Data

 Article Collection

 We’ll need a lot more data to do anything meaningful.
-So let’s use the same infrastructure to grab a few thousand articles.
+Let’s use the same infrastructure to grab a few thousand articles.

 dim(articles)